Skip to Main Content

 Adding full-text and PDFs

-Adding an existing (saved) PDF to existing record
+Adding a saved PDF to an existing record

 Use this method when you already have the PDF saved, or when the reference does not have a DOI.

-1. In your EndNote library, select the reference you want to attach the PDF to.
+1. In your EndNote library, double click a reference that you want to attach the PDF to.

-2. Click the Summary tab (right panel), then click Attach File.
+2. Select the Summary tab (right panel), then select Attach File.

-• Or go to: File Attachments > Attach File, select the PDF, then click Open.
+• Or go to: File Attachments → Attach File, select the PDF, then select Open

 4. Repeat for each reference as needed.